 The best 5G network will have a good balance of speed and coverage with room to grow and added capacity as 5G adoption increases.
 5G connectivity is now available to hundreds of millions of people in the U.S. thanks to improved support from phone makers and sub-6 5G networks.
 AT&T, T-Mobile, and Verizon all now offer 5G coverage with sub-6 and mmWave.
-While AT&T and Verizon anxiously await the release of their expensive C-band spectrum, T-Mobile has the best overall 5G network thanks to its wide sub-6 at both 600MHz and 2.5GHz coverage with room to grow with mmWave and C-band spectrum in the coming years.
+While AT&T and Verizon anxiously await their expensive C-band spectrum release, T-Mobile has the best overall 5G network thanks to its wide sub-6 at both 600MHz and 2.5GHz coverage with room to grow with mmWave and C-band spectrum in the coming years.

-T-Mobile's 5G network covers millions of people in the U.S., and if you live in an urban or suburban area, there's a good chance you have coverage.
-This is mostly thanks to T-Mobile's low-band 600Mhz spectrum, which offers excellent coverage and speeds comparable to fast LTE.
-T-Mobile is also continuing to improve its 5G network with Sprint's mid-band 2.5GHz spectrum in addition to its own mmWave spectrum.
+T-Mobile's 5G network covers more than 305 million people in the U.S., including a lot of coverage in rural areas.
+This is mostly thanks to T-Mobile's low-band 600Mhz (n71) spectrum, which offers excellent coverage and speeds comparable to fast LTE.
+T-Mobile is also improving its 5G network with Sprint's mid-band 2.5GHz (n41) spectrum in addition to its own mmWave spectrum.

 With this setup, T-Mobile can achieve greater capacity in dense urban areas while offering strong coverage in suburban and rural areas.
 You can check out T-Mobile's 5G coverage if you want to see if it's in your area, and if you have a phone compatible with its sub-6 5G, you'll be covered by the majority of the network.
 While it remains to be seen exactly how much T-Mobile will utilize mmWave in the coming years, its huge sub-6 advantage means T-Mobile can focus on developing its network rather than scrambling to catch up.